You don’t have to go far to get away.

 NEXT: Bukit Tinggi →

 This French-themed holiday village sits on natural forestland some 800 metres above sea level.
 Which, first of all, means: cool weather!
-With the caress of the cooling breeze as you stroll through the resort, it’s not hard to imagine yourself as holidaying in a European countryside – perfect for bringing life back to the weary traveler.
+With the caress of the cooling breeze as you stroll through the resort, it’s not hard to imagine yourself as holidaying in a European countryside – perfect for bringing life back to the weary traveller.

 NEXT: Kota Kinabalu →